Kamianets-Podilskyi: Main sights

 The different peoples and cultures that have lived in the city have each brought their own culture and architecture.
 Examples include the Polish, Ruthenian and Armenian market squares.
-Famous tourist attractions include the ancient castle, and the numerous architectural attractions in the city's center, including the cathedral of Saints Peter and Paul, Holy Trinity Church, the Polish City Hall, and the numerous fortifications.
+Famous tourist attractions include the ancient castle, and the numerous architectural attractions in the city's center, including the Cathedral of Saints Peter and Paul, Holy Trinity Church, the Polish City Hall, and the numerous fortifications.
+Other points of interest include the 14th-century "Ruthenian Gate", the 15th century Saint Nicholas Armenian Church, Orthodox Church of Saints Peter and Paul, Dominican Church, the so-called "Turkish Bridge" (14th century) and several residential buildings in Renaissance and Baroque styles.